EPPIC-Net

 The autonomic nervous system, including the vagus nerve, is an important controller of immune function, and our prior research has shown that vagal dysfunction is linked to small intestinal bacterial overgrowth (SIBO) and signs of inflammation in the blood of people living with HIV.

 The EVA project explores pathways linking autonomic dysfunction to inflammation in people living with HIV compared to people without HIV, focusing on the gastrointestinal tract.
-We are also testing whether a drug, pyridostigmine, which can increase levels of the vagus nerves’ neurotransmitter, acetylcholine, and non-invasive vagal nerve stimulation are beneficial.
+We are also testing the effects of a drug, pyridostigmine, which can increase levels of the vagus nerves’ neurotransmitter, acetylcholine, and non-invasive vagal nerve stimulation.

 SALUD